 Product Optimization and Keywording

 Product Optimization and Keywording is a newer concept than keywording for a single web page.
 Proper SEO techniques for product optimization is an ever evolving system that requires monitoring and changes.
-This article focuses on proper keywords for products and product descriptions that will improve your SEO search engine rankings for your products.
+This article focuses on proper keywords for products and product descriptions that will improve your SEO search engine ranking for your products.
 Please visit our page on Keywords if you need assistance in website SEO keywords.
 It’s common for online merchants to think that by simply listing hundreds or even thousands of products on their e-commerce website, search engine traffic will start rolling in.
 It turns out that is far from reality.
 The sad fact is, optimizing e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company websites.

 Your Description must have Product Optimization

 The complete lack of a text description of the product virtually puts an end to the chances of the page being in the top 10 of a search engine query.
 Even in the case of low-frequency queries.
 Search Engines adore good product descriptions, especially ones that are easy to find and understand.

 - Make sure your unique text, exceeds that “default” word count in order to have a heavier weight on unique content.
 In general, the default word count is 300 words however, we recommend a minimum of 500 words.
 The more unique content you write for your product description will always be better for your SEO efforts.